Sannata: Plot

 The story revolves around two cousins.
 Due to circumstances, young Rukayya takes on the role of a mother to her infant cousin sister and names her Pari.

 Pari's mother, Husna, ran away and married Babban, going against her parents' wishes.
-When she had eloped, her only elder brother died while in search, and her father died after his son's death.
-The family now was left only with Apa Bi (Husna's mother), Salma (Husna's widowed elder sister), Ruqayya (Salma's daughter) and Naseeban (Family maid).
+When she had eloped, her only elder brother died while searching for her, and her father died after his son's death.
+The family is now only left with Apa Bi (Husna's mother), Salma (Husna's widowed elder sister), Ruqayya (Salma's daughter) and Naseeban (the family's maid).

 A pregnant Husna comes back after Babar had threatened to sell her.
-While giving birth to Pari, Husna (who stayed outside her house in a tent as Apa Bi didn't let her inside Haveli) dies, and Apa Bi disowns Pari and decides to hand her to her father, Babban, who might sell her as well.
+While giving birth to Pari, Husna (who stayed outside her house in a tent as Apa Bi didn't let her inside the Haveli) dies, and Apa Bi disowns Pari and decides to hand her to her father, Babban, who might sell her as well.
 But young Ruqayya is very attached to Pari and resents and opposes her decision.
 She refuses to let Pari go and eventually the adults give in.
 Years pass by, and young Ruqayya becomes mature at a very young age.
 With the help of Naseeban, she brings up Pari.

 In their childhood, they met their cousin Aazam who is younger than Ruqayya.
 Aazam's father, Ashfaq, is the brother of Apa Bi and who, after the death of her husband, managed their business and their expenses.
 During their first visit, young Pari fights with Aazam and Aazam's mother, Nafisa (the second wife of Ashfaq), scolds Pari and leaves.

 Apa Bi hates Pari and calls her Dayan (witch) and says that she will devour the whole house.
 In the background, we see the past life of Naseeban, where she fell in love with a tree.

 The show leaps.
-Now Pari is a grown-up teenager while Ruqayya has crossed thirty and is too old to get married.
+Now Pari is a grown-up teenager while Ruqayya has crossed thirty and is still unmarried.

 Aazam has now grown up and visits the Haveli frequently.
 Pari, who is extremely possessive of Ruqayya, hates him.
 She thinks he might marry Ruqayya and take her away from her.
 Aazam develops a liking for Ruqayya.
 He visits again, stays away from Ruqayya, and gets close to Pari.

-Meanwhile, Pari suffers from mental attacks, and Ruqayya takes her to Mosque and Hakim for treatment.
+Meanwhile, Pari has mental attacks, and Ruqayya takes her to a mosque and Hakim for treatment.
 At the mosque, she meets Shauki, a mentally ill beggar who stares at Pari.

-Aazam visits again, and Pari suffers from attacks again.
+Aazam visits again, and Pari has attacks again.
 Ruqayya calls Hakim, and Aazam doesn't like his way of treatment and takes Ruqayya and Pari to his home for Pari's treatment.
 Pari is diagnosed with Epilepsy and a personality disorder.
-There he confesses to Ruqayya that he loves Pari only because she is so important to her.
+There, he confesses to Ruqayya that he loves Pari only because she is so important to her.
 He asks her to marry him, but she refuses as she is older than him.